Does not taking a sickle cell anemia test affect my marriage legality?

 Answer:

-2. No application for a marriage license shall be denied solely on the ground that such test proves positive, nor shall the absence of such test invalidate a marriage.
+2. A marriage license cannot be denied solely based on a positive test result, nor does the absence of the test invalidate a marriage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.